josh-hemphill/node-deno-template/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Subslate, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for node-deno-template, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/josh-hemphill/subslate/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template](https://github.com/josh-hemphill/node-deno-template/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

-  - **Perform** a [cursory search](https://github.com/issues?utf8=✓&q=is%3Aissue+repo%3Ajosh-hemphill/subslate+label%3Afeature) to see if the problem has already been reported.
+  - **Perform** a [cursory search](https://github.com/issues?utf8=✓&q=is%3Aissue+repo%3Ajosh-hemphill/node-deno-template+label%3Afeature) to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?